 Wilson is also fishing well right now and that should continue over the next several weeks.
 Take the advice for the recommended flies above for the Mitchell and Stone Mtn and you will do well.

 DAVIDSON RIVER (Brevard, NC)

 TUCKASEEGEE RIVER (Jackson County, NC)

-Productive flies: NYMPHS – psycho prince, san juan worm, hotspot tungsten nymph in pink and yellow, el diablo nymph, wooly buggers in black, olive and white, rubber leg stone flies.
+Productive flies: NYMPHS – psycho prince, san juan worm, hotspot tungsten nymph in pink and yellow, el diablo nymph, rainbow warriors, rubber leg stone flies and egg patterns.

-DRY FLIES: olive and tan caddis, parachute adams, light cahill and stimulators.
+DRY FLIES: olive and tan caddis, parachute adams.